 You probably use tech based on these techniques on a daily basis, even if you don’t know it.
 Netflix, Facebook, and Amazon all rely on AI to deliver their services and improve the experience of their customers.

 Algorithms based on AI are changing the face of e-commerce and retail by accurately predicting consumer behavior.
-Amazon, the world’s biggest e-commerce platform and the world most valuable brand, has been perfecting its own algorithm for quite some time.
+Amazon, the world’s biggest e-commerce platform and the world’s most valuable brand, has been perfecting its own algorithm for quite some time.
 It has gotten pretty darn good—it knows what you want to buy even before you do, and can sell it to you with a personalized ad.

 Chatbots, also known as Conversational AI, is another technology having a huge impact on the industry.
 The most advanced chatbots used in retail can already answer open-ended questions in a human-like way.

 These chatbots have saved companies millions of dollars in salaries and have improved the customer experience immensely.

-Other AI applications used in e-commerce are personalizing online interfaces, tailoring product recommendations and increasing the search relevance.
+Other AI applications used in e-commerce are personalizing online interfaces, tailoring product recommendations, and increasing search relevance.

 The marketing industry is in the midst of a renaissance.
-Marketeers have access to more data than even before on consumers’ tastes and preferences and a growing suite of tools to parse it.
+Marketers have access to more data than even before on consumers’ tastes and preferences and a growing suite of tools to parse it.

 The next generation of marketing instruments are being powered by deep learning, an AI technique based on the concept of letting systems teach themselves.
 Deep learning enables computers to perform high-level thought and abstraction, including image recognition.